8 Natural Headache Remedies

-B vitamins are a key part in the neurotransmitters, such as serotonin, and people who experience migraines may be deficient in them.
-A lot of Americans are deficient in vitamin B, which also causes energy slumps in the day, including headaches.
-Vitamin B works to improve brain cells, circulation, immune function and cardiovascular health.
-By taking supplements, or making sure you're eating foods high in vitamin B you can not only help prevent your headaches, but overall you'll feel more awake and have more energy than you did before.
+B vitamins are a key part of neurotransmitters, such as serotonin, and people who experience migraines may be deficient in them.
+A lot of Americans are deficient in vitamin B, which also causes energy slumps in the day, resulting in headaches.
+Vitamin B works to boost brain cells, circulation, immune function, and cardiovascular health.
+By taking supplements, or making sure you're eating foods high in vitamin B, you can not only help prevent your headaches but overall you'll feel more awake and have more energy than you did before.

 6. Stay hydrated

-A surprising amount of Americans are dehydrated day-to-day, which is often the cause of a lot of headaches without many people realising.
-Even if hydration isn’t the cause, it will still help if you keep to eight glasses a day.
-You’ll notice a difference in everything from your skin to your energy levels.
+A surprising amount of Americans are dehydrated day-to-day, which is often the cause of a lot of headaches without many people realizing.
+Even if hydration isn’t the cause, it will still help other symptoms if you keep hydrated.
+Drink your recommended 8 glasses of water a day, and you’ll notice a difference in everything from your skin and sleep, to your energy levels and mood.